bitcraze/crazyflie-firmware/docs/userguides/decks/micro-sd-card-deck.md

 ```

 The config file supports logging of [log variables](/docs/userguides/logparam.md) as well as [event triggers](/docs/userguides/eventtrigger.md).
 For the fixed frequency logging, the frequency is an integer value in Hertz, for example 250 means that a data block is written every 4ms.
 The buffer size is used to decouple the writing to the card and the data logging.
 Higher frequencies require a larger buffer, otherwise some data might be lost.
-The Crazyflie console will report after the log file is closed how many events had to be discarded because of insufficient buffer size:
+The Crazyflie console will show how many events had to be discarded due to insufficient buffer size:
 ```
 uSD: Wrote 161378 B to: log00 (2237 of 2237 events)
 ```